 With medical advancements helping people live longer, the nation's aging population is increasing.
 As a result, the U.S. Department of Labor predicts that opportunities for nursing professionals, such as nursing care and in-home health care service providers, will grow.* Choosing the Practical Nursing Diploma program at Brightwood College could be a good first step toward becoming one of the individuals that can help fill this need.

-At Brightwood College, our practical nursing training program could help you acquire the relevant job knowledge and experience to enter this rewarding field.
-Through group discussions, lectures, and hands-on laboratory training, you'll have a chance to develop the skills that could help you stand out in the job market and make a difference in patients' lives.
+Our practical nurse training program is designed to help you gain the hands-on learning and clinical experience that you need to enter the medical field.
+Through group discussions, interactive labs and a clinical externship, you’ll have the opportunity to develop the nursing skills that could help you stand out in the job market and make a difference in patients’ lives.

 Combining classroom learning with training in laboratory and clinical settings, our nursing program is designed to prepare you to deliver care to patients under the supervision of a physician or registered nurse.
 Instruction includes helping you develop professionalism, effective communication, and competence in the application of clinical skills.